shashwat7816/Secure-File-Management-System/README.md

 \# 🔐 Secure File Manager (Tkinter)

 A secure, user-authenticated file manager built with Python and Tkinter.
-This desktop application allows users to upload, encrypt, decrypt, preview, rename, and delete files—all while storing data securely in an SQLite database.
+This desktop application allows users to upload, encrypt, decrypt, preview, rename, and delete files—all while Storing Data securely in an SQLite database.

 ## 🚀 Features